Skip to Content

 According to some owners, the Italian Greyhound is a notoriously stubborn dog breed when it comes to house-training.
 It’s especially difficult to persuade an Italian Greyhound at times.
 For this reason, we understand why they may have a hard time with obedience.

 This isn’t to say Italian Greyhounds aren’t intelligent dogs though.
 Their instinctive and adaptive IQ are through the roof.
-But once again, these dogs fall victim to their stubborn nature, making them seem dumber than they actually are.
+But once again, these dogs fall victim to their stubborn nature, making them seem as if they’re “dumber” than they actually are.

 26. Coton de Tulear

-The Coton de Tulear is a unique breed in that it’s the only purebred to originate from Madagascar.
+The Coton de Tulear is a unique breed, as they’re the only purebred to come from Madagascar.
 In other words, they’re one-of-a-kind!
-Thanks to their affectionate and sweet-tempered personalities, the Coton has become a favorite companion all over the world.
+Thanks to their loving and sweet-tempered personalities, the Coton has become a favorite companion all over the world.

 Coton de Tulears are actually highly intelligent dogs that can quickly adapt to the situation.
 We call this adaptive intelligence.
 In addition, they’re known to be trainable dogs too.
 But if that’s the case, why did they rank so low?

 Despite being people-friendly and loyal dogs, the Coton de Tulears like to pick favorites in a family.
-With that said, it’s possible that having this breed learn from an unfamiliar obedience judge made the dogs stubborn and cautious with the training.
+With that said, it’s possible that having this breed learn and obey an obedience judge that’s a stranger made the dogs stubborn and cautious with the training.

 25. Chinese Crested